Key takeaways

 Stock market history: A look back at bull and bear markets

-The last significant bear market was in October 2007, during the Great Recession, and it lasted until about March 2009.
-During that time, the Dow Jones Industrial Average, Nasdaq Composite and S&P 500 suffered declines of more than 50% —the worst market crash since the Great Depression.
-The government approved a $787 billion stimulus package in 2009, which kicked off the most recent bull market.
-Running until 2020, it was one of the longest bull markets in Wall Street history.
+The last significant bear market started in October 2007 and lasted until March 2009.
+During that time, the Dow Jones Industrial Average, Nasdaq Composite and S&P 500 suffered declines of more than 50%.
+A $787 billion government stimulus package in 2009 helped spark a bull market that lasted until 2020.
+It was one of the longest bull markets in Wall Street history.

 How long do bull markets last?